siheming/mspypeline/doc/source/index.rst

   analysis leveraging the plethora of customization options.
 | At the same time, the software aims to establish a standardized and reproducable analysis procedure, which is
   supported by automated logging of all analysis settings and saving them to a seperate configuration file.
-| Thus, ``mspypeline`` provides a platform that supports users with their proteomics data analysis by giving insight
+| Thus, ``mspypeline`` provides a platform that supports users in their proteomics data analysis by giving insight
-  into the data, offering parameter adaptation when needed, generating custom figures and by reaching biological relevant conclusions through differential expression analysis and hypothesis testing.
+  into the data, offering parameter adaptation when needed, generating custom figures and by reaching biologically relevant conclusions through differential expression analysis and hypothesis testing.
 | Please refer to the other parts of the documentation for :ref:`installation <installation>`,
   :ref:`how to get started <get-started>`, or use the search.